HOME > Green Tea > Shizuoka Sencha

 After pouring the tea, you have to leave the lid open to avoid further steaming of tea leaves.

 Brewing tea at high temperature will give a bitterness and astringency while will overtake the sweetness which is the character of this tea.
 Therefore, brewing at lower temperature for longer time is important.
-However, if you prefer very hot and bitter taste, brewing at 90?C for 30 seconds is one of the ways, but controlling the timing is rather difficult and practise is necessary.
+However, if you prefer very hot and bitter taste, brewing at 90?C for 30 seconds is one of the ways, but controlling the timing is rather difficult and practice is necessary.

 Most of Green Teas can be brewed in cold water.
 The better quality of tea will gives nicer taste both in cold and hot water brewing.